perl11/perl11-blog/content/foldcase.md

   datatype, which is btw. not shared amongst threads or forks, and then searches via slow perl source ops in these ranges.
 You cannot possible think of a slower thing to do.
-Normally you would prepare such tables as C code and then generate s ahared library for it.
+Normally you would prepare such tables as C code and then generate shared library for it.
 Only the external library Encode does it this way, for its encodings transformations.
 But still, perl5 has the best unicode support of all languages, just also the slowest.